networknt/light-doc/content/concern/consul.md

 ---

-It is a consul registry implementation that uses HashiCorp Consul as registry and discovery server.
+It is a service registry implementation that uses HashiCorp Consul as registry and discovery server.
 It implements both registry and discovery in the same module for Consul communication.
 The server module is responsible for registering itself during startup and deregistering during shut down.

 In some cases, if the server is crashed, there is no chance for the server to invoke the deregister endpoint on the Consul agent.
 A health check must be configured to sure that Consul service catalog reflects the current status of the service instances.
-The health check also allows Consul to deregister service after a configurable period if the service is in the critical state.
+The health check also allows Consul to deregister service after a configurable period if the service instance is in the critical state.

 The framework provides three options to update health status for a particular service instance.
 For more details on which option to choose for your service, please see the comment in the consul.yml below.